Introduction to Finite Element Methods: Galerkin approach

 The \emph{discontinuous Galerkin} approach now consists in choosing for $k\geq 0$ and a given triangulation $\calT_h$ of $\Omega$ \emph{both} of the discrete spaces as

 (no continuity across elements is assumed, hence the name).
 We then search for $u_h\in V_h$ satisfying

 for a bilinear form $a_h$ to be specified.
 Here, we consider the simplest choice that leads to a convergent scheme.
-Recall that the set of all faces of $\calT_h$ is denoted by $\partial\calT_h$, and that of all interior faces by $\Gamma_h$.
+Recall that the set of all faces of $\calT_h$ is denoted by $\partial\calT_h$ and the set of all interior faces by $\Gamma_h$.
 Let $F\in\Gamma_h$ be the face common to the elements $K_1,K_2\in\calT_h$ with exterior normal $\nu_1$ and $\nu_2$, respectively.
-For a function $v\in\m{L2}$, we denote the \emph{jump} across $F$ as
+For a (sufficiently regular) function $v\in\m{L2}$, we denote the \emph{jump} across $F$ as

 and the \emph{average} as